 Selling and marketing expenses consist of personnel costs, including stock-based compensation expense, direct marketing expenses, consulting costs, and allocated overhead including rent, information technology, equipment depreciation and utilities.
 In addition, up-front co-promotion fees paid to Genzyme, net of amortization, are included in selling and marketing expenses.
-We expect our selling and marketing expenses to increase over the next 12 months primarily driven by the co-promotion fees to Genzyme, which fees increase as cash receipts from Afirma increase (test volume is increasing at a greater rate than the contractual rate reduction), the costs of hiring additional internal sales and marketing personnel associated with further penetrating the domestic market and selectively launching in international markets, and marketing and education expenses to drive market penetration and reimbursement.
+On August 12, 2014, we signed a binding Letter of Agreement to amend the Genzyme co-promotion agreement.
+Under the amendment, the co-promotion fees Genzyme would receive as a percentage of US cash receipts would be reduced from 32% to 15% beginning January 1, 2015, and the earliest either party could terminate the agreement would be June 30, 2016.
+We expect our selling and marketing expenses to increase over the next six months primarily driven by increases in personnel costs as we anticipate taking on more sales and marketing responsibilities under the amended agreement.
+In 2015, we expect our selling and marketing expenses will level off as continued increases in personnel expenses and direct marketing and promotion spend are offset by the rate reduction in the amended co-promotion agreement.